SitanHuang/TaskCentral/docgen/cookbook.md

    Concentration Time — after which the cost of mental fatigue surpasses the price of shifting tasks.

-The Maximum Continuous Concentration Time and the minimum frequency for time-sensitive tasks are implemented in TaskCentral via the Pomodoro timer feature.
+The Maximum Continuous Concentration Time and the Minimum Interrupt Frequency for time-sensitive tasks are implemented in TaskCentral via the Pomodoro timer feature.
 Users can tune the exact minutes in the *User* tab.
 After starting a task, click the middle button on the timer screen to start the Pomodoro countdown.
 The web page will beep when time is up (make sure your volume is